-To gain a further understanding of the overall state of the lakes in this region it is suggested that one-off surveys be completed for lakes not yet surveyed: Rotokawau, Te Hapua, Rotokawa, Rotongata (Mirror Lake), Rotoatua and the Rerewhakaaitu crater lake.
-Limited historic information is known about these lakes which may or may not be vegetated, but knowing their current condition will provide a better understanding of the regions diversity of lakes and factors that influence macrophyte presence.
-Lake Pupuwharu was last surveyed in 2006 and is recommended for re-survey.
+To gain further understanding of the overall state of the Bay of Plenty Region, it is suggested that one-off surveys be completed for lakes with no or limited information.
+Knowing their current condition will provide a better understanding of the regions diversity of lakes and factors that influence macrophyte presence.
+Benefit of any further longer term monitoring should be considered relative to assessed values and risks.